Blog 16: What Is the Single Pīkake Style?

 The Single Pīkake style (ピカケスタイル) is the most common and widely used pattern — the one you’ve probably seen countless times in photos, on display, or worn at Hawaiian events.
 It appears in earrings, bracelets, leis, and more.
 Simple, elegant, and timeless — it’s by far the most popular Pīkake variation to create.

-The Meaning of Kui ʻŌlepelepe and Kui Lau
+The Meaning Behind Kui ʻŌlepelepe and Kui Lau

 How to Recognize the Single Pīkake